Zhihong0321/trading-bot/README.md

 python main.py
 ```

-The entry point wires up logging, loads the default configuration, and runs the
-async event loop.
-You can still call `python -m trading_bot.bot` if you prefer to
-interact with the module directly.
+The entry point now hosts a lightweight HTTP status server (compatible with
+Railway's platform expectations) in front of the background trading loop.
+Health
+checks are available at `GET /healthz`, `/status`, or `/` and return JSON
+snapshots describing the bot state, balance, and last update time.

+By default the server listens on `PORT=8000`; Railway will inject the correct
-By default the bot operates against the Binance testnet.
-Set `BOT_ENV=production`
+port via environment variables during deployment.
+The bot operates against the
-to point to the live endpoints before launching the process.
+Binance testnet unless you export `BOT_ENV=production` before launching the
+process.

 ## Deployment Notes